pytask-dev/pytask/docs/source/tutorials/selecting_tasks.md

 # Selecting tasks

-If you want to run only a subset of tasks, there exist multiple options.
+If you want to run only a subset of tasks, multiple options exist.

 (markers)=

 ## Markers

-If you assign markers to task functions, you can use marker expressions to select tasks.
+You can use marker expressions to select tasks if you assign markers to task functions.
-For example, here is a task with the `wip` marker which indicates work-in-progress.
+For example, here is a task with the `wip` marker, which indicates work-in-progress.

 ```python
 @pytask.mark.wip